Hot air balloon: Generating lift

 The density of air at 20 C is about 1.2 kg/m3.
 The total lift for a balloon of 100000 cuft heated to 99 C would be 723.5 kg.
 This is just enough to generate neutral buoyancy for the total system mass (not including the heated air trapped in the envelope, of course) stated in the previous section.
 Liftoff would require a slightly greater temperature, depending on the desired rate of climb.
 In reality, the air contained in the envelope is not all at the same temperature, as the accompanying thermal image shows, and so these calculations are based on averages.

 For typical atmospheric conditions (20 C), a hot air balloon heated to 99 C requires about 3.91 m^{3} of envelope volume to lift 1 kilogram (equivalently, 62.5 cu ft/lb).
 The precise amount of lift provided depends not only upon the internal temperature mentioned above, but the external temperature, altitude above sea level, and humidity of the air surrounding.
 On a warm day, a balloon cannot lift as much as on a cool day, because the temperature required for launch will exceed the maximum sustainable for nylon envelope fabric.
 Also, in the lower atmosphere, the lift provided by a hot air balloon decreases about 3% per 1,000 m (1% per 1,000 ft) of altitude gained.

-Types of Hot Air Balloons
+Types of hot air balloons

 There are several different types of hot air balloons, all with different means of taking and sustaining flight.